ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Directory

-In order to help clients configure themselves with the right URIs for each ACME operation, ACME servers provide a directory object.
+In order to help clients configure themselves with the right URLs for each ACME operation, ACME servers provide a directory object.
 This should be the only URL needed to configure clients.
 It is a JSON object, whose keys are drawn from the following table and whose values are the corresponding URLs.